Course Offerings - Catalog 2013-14

+This course includes a one‐night required field trip, no extra fee.
 In Japan today, one can enjoy Starbucks coffee and McDonald's hamburgers, yet Japanese people are very different from Americans.
 This course examines, through hands‐on experiences of cultural aspects, old Japan's impact on contemporary Japan.
 Actual classroom activities include origami, tea ceremony, and calligraphy.

 FYS 125 Behind the Headlines

-articles, enable us to trace the origin and development of headline stories, and consult multiple sources in order to discern the limitations and biases that are inevitable in news coverage.
+articles, enable us to trace the origin and development of headline stories, and consult multiple sources in order to see the limitations and biases that are inevitable in news coverage.

 FYS 134 Topics in Computing: Multimedia Bit By Bit